 Another common thing is your cat could try to remove their raincoat, and get stuck.
-If the raincoat does not allow them to move freely, and it trips them, this could cause injury to your cat.
+If the raincoat does not allow them to move freely, and it trips them, this could cause injury.

 I would just try hard to pick a cat raincoat that has very little negative reviews, one that fits your cat well, and is made of a safe material.

 Also, I would just keep an eye on your cat to make sure that they are not exhibiting any signs of pain or nerves.
 If your cat looks anxious, you should just remove the raincoat.
 This article details signs of stress in cats.
 You can also make sure to be there if they try to get out of the raincoat, and get stuck.